alchitry/alchitry.github.io/content/tutorials/background/digital-logic.md

 {{ youtube(id="Aw53UIwnJqU?si=vCHwPU4e9bXF4An0") }}

 What is digital logic?
-As you may or may not already know digital systems are based on two logic levels which are usually represented as 1's and 0's.
+As you may or may not already know, digital systems are based on two logic levels which are usually represented as 1's and 0's.

 An interesting thing to note before we get too far in is that digital circuits are really made of the same stuff as any analog circuit.
 They have real voltages, with real currents, and those are never exact.
 The idea behind a digital system is that you simply design it so that there are two main stable states.
 That way even if you introduce noise it will remain close to that state.
 This makes digital circuits very robust and noise tolerant.
 It also allows up to abstract away what the actually voltages are and to just work with 0s and 1s.